 - Sometimes even Shadow is confused as to how he got to where he is after teleporting, implying that he whisked himself away in some random direction and didn't bother to think about it until he landed.

 - With the exception of the first stage, there's no obvious connection between the choices made during a given stage and the next destination as a result.
 The only indicator is completing "Good" objectives will move Shadow diagonally downwards through the stage select screen, "Neutral" missions move straight, and "Evil" missions move diagonally upwards.

 - There is one stage whose evil mission is to raise the surrounding ruins as flying war machines, and another later that takes place on board after they're sky-worthy.
 It is entirely possible to find yourself in the latter stage without activating, or even visiting, the ruins in the former.

 - Sonic Heroes has the same level and boss progression for all four teams.
 However, the teams apparently only meet up once, (or not at all in the case of Sonic and Chaotix or Rose and Dark) despite the fact that since they follow the same path, they should be bumping into each other everywhere.
 Also, only Team Rose looks like they start near the first level.

 - Portal's lengthy endgame, where Chell runs wild in the bowels of the Enrichment Center, is carefully set up so you can only go in one direction at any given time, and that route just so happens to lead directly to GLaDOS.
-This lends credence to the theory that GLaDOS wanted to be destroyed (or simply have her morality core removed), or can be attributed to Rattman's subtle aid.
+This lends credence to theories like that it was just a test or that GLaDOS wanted to be destroyed (or simply have her morality core removed), or can be attributed to Rattman's subtle aid.